The Quantum Broom Paradox

 "I've had this same broom for twenty years.
 It's had seventeen new heads and fourteen new handles."

-Trigger loses his broom and searches for "the same one I've always had, with all its new parts."
+"Where is it?
+My broom!
+The same one I've always had, with all its new parts!"

 "Though somehow it now has eighteen new heads and fifteen new handles."

-"It's simultaneously alive and dead until someone looks at it, which is making feeding time extremely complicated."
+"It's simultaneously alive and dead until someone looks at it, which, I must confess, is making feeding time extremely complicated."

 Consciousness Theorists and Escaping Cats